-§ XIII .- ULCERATION OF THE SURFACE OF THE BRAIN.
+§ XIV.-ULCERATION OF THE SURFACE OF THE BRAIN.

-This appearance I have not seen, but it is distinctly described by several writers.
+This appearance is uncommon, but it is distinctly described by several writers.
 A man, mentioned by Dr. Scoutetten, had violent headach, followed by great disturbance of the stomach and prostration of strength.
-He was relieved by topical bleedings, &c.; but, after a week, the symptoms increased with fever, and the pain was so violent as to produce screaming.
-In this manner, he went on without relief, and died on the twenty-sixth day,-no other symptoms being mentioned, excepting that he lay with his eyelids closed, and his fore arms bent.
+He was relieved by topical bleedings, &c.; but, after a week, the symptoms increased, with fever, and the pain was so violent as to produce screaming.
+In this manner he went on without relief, and died on the twenty-sixth day,-no other symptoms being mentioned, excepting that he lay with his eyelids closed, and his fore arms bent.
 On the lower part of the anterior lobe of the right hemisphere of the brain, there was a superficial ulcer measuring 13 lines by 7.
 It was of a yellowish appearance, and its edges were unequal and ragged.
 The dura mater and pia mater covering the spot were destroyed by erosion, and the pia mater was in some other places inflamed; the brain in other respects was healthy.
-A similar appearance on the posterior part of the brain was observed in a man who died of protracted intestinal disease; he had been affected for three days before his death with oedema of the forehead and left eyelid, headach, delirium, and convulsive motions of the upper extremities.
-The same appearance in the cerebellum is mentioned by Mr. Howship. + A soldier at Gibraltar lay down and fell asleep in the sun in a very hot day; he soon awoke in great pain, and was confined to bed for six weeks, with constant and violent pain in the forehead.
-He then returned to his duty, and was not heard of for six months, when he went into the hospital again, affected with the pain in the forehead.
+A similar appearance on the posterior part of the brain was observed in a man who died of protracted intestinal disease; he had been affected for three days before his death with cedema of the forehead and left eyelid, headach, delirium, and convulsive motions of the upper extremities.
+The same appearance in the cerebellum is mentioned by Mr. Howship. † A soldier at Gibraltar lay down and fell asleep in the sun in a very hot day; he soon awoke in great pain, and was confined to bed for six weeks, with constant and violent pain in the forehead.
+He then returned to his duty, and was not heard of for six months, when he went into the hospital again, affected with pain in the forehead.
 It now became remittent, generally returning every morning, but sometimes missing a day, or varying in the hour of attack; there was no fever.
 Two months after his admission he became suddenly delirious in the night, and soon after expired.
-On dissection, there appeared a general increased vascularity of the brain without any decided disease, until the tentorium was raised, when there appeared upon the upper surface of the cerebellum an ulcerated superficial excavation, the size of a shilling, containing a thin ichorous matter.
+On dissection, there appeared a general increased vascularity of the brain, without any decided disease, until the tentorium was raised, when there appeared upon the upper surface of the cerebellum an ulcerated superficial excavation, the size of a shilling, containing a thin ichorous matter.
 The pia mater at this place was destroyed, and the dura mater was discoloured.
+Dr. Bright has also given two examples of defined ulceration of the surface of the brain, with loss of substance.
+In one of them the symptoms were very obscure.
+In the other, the affection followed an injury of the pericranium, and was fatal after several weeks.